airalab/robonomics-wiki/docs/on-chain-gov-experiment.md

 - Service domain
 - Service name
 - Target entity
-- Data in dict format
+- Data  - should be type "dict"

 Let's see where to find them.
-Open the installed Home Assistant image.
+Open the installed Home Assistant instance.
 Go to "Developer Tools -> Services", select any service and switch to YAML mode.
 Let's consider the example of a switch.

 <robo-wiki-picture src="gov-exp/service.png" />